MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-reference-parsing.md

         SELECT DISTINCT A.PaperId,
                         A.AuthorId,

-                        // NOTE: Casting AuthorSequenceNumber to int as MAP_AGG requires it ((int)A.AuthorSequenceNumber) AS AuthorSequenceNumber
+                        // NOTE: Casting AuthorSequenceNumber to nullable as MAP_AGG requires it ((uint?)A.AuthorSequenceNumber) AS AuthorSequenceNumber
         FROM @paperAuthorAffiliations AS A
         INNER JOIN @papers AS P
             ON A.PaperId == P.PaperId